Internship opportunities are available in Congressman Larson's Washington D.C. and Hartford offices.

 - Assisting staff in district events planning and implementation

 The Hartford District office accepts interns for the fall and spring semesters, as well as for the summer.
-Priority will be given to college students who are majoring in areas related to government and communications.
-All applicants must be currently enrolled in high school or college for consideration.
+Priority will be given to college students who are majoring in areas related to government and communications and who are from the First District.
+All applicants must be currently enrolled in college for consideration.

 Applicants will be considered for both credit and non-credit participation.
 Hours are flexible according to your course schedule and applicants must have their own transportation to Hartford.
 Qualified applicants will be asked to interview at the Hartford District Office as part of the application process.

-Please forward your resume and a brief writing sample (1-3 pages) to Edmund Skowronek at 221 Main Street, 2nd floor, Hartford, CT 06106.
+Please forward your resume, cover letter, and a brief writing sample (1-3 pages) to Erica Fitzpatrick at 221 Main Street, 2nd floor, Hartford, CT 06106.
 If you have any questions, please call Congressman Larson's District Office at (860) 278-8888.